Chapter 14 : Oh, Bludger!

 Without hesitation, she replied, "You choose to believe in her over me."

 Another long silence followed.
-Part of her knew that Scorpius had always been an idealist, the fatal flaw that he never outgrew.
+Scorpius was an idealist at heart, the fatal flaw that he never outgrew.
 It was only a matter of time before it manifest itself into something tangible, but even she never expected it to be in a venture as doomed as Bea's Muggle-Magic converter.
-Anyone could see that it went against the fundamental constant of Wizarding culture: tradition.
+It went against the fundamental constant of Wizarding culture: tradition.

 "No, just the opposite."